Two locals collaborate to create children's book about healing

+The tree's determination to live inspired Jones to write a children's book about it.
+“Mabel Teaches Finn About Healing” is a story about tragedy and healing from it, despite how challenging it may be.

-25 years later, Mabel has not only healed and continues to grow, but a retelling of her journey has been published for people of all ages — despite it being a children’s book — to be inspired by.
+Twenty-five years later, Mabel has not only healed and grown, but Jones' hopes her retelling of Mable's story in the form of a children's book will inspire people of all ages.

-Jones will also be signing copies of her first ever children’s book between 10-12 p.m.
-Saturday, June 4 at Willie’s Roadside Shop in downtown Lake Crystal.
-Her book will be available for purchase for $14.95 at the shop or online at grandmaggie.com.
+Jones will sign copies of her book between 10 a.m. and 12 p.m.
+Saturday, June 4 at Willie’s Roadside Shop in Lake Crystal.
+Her book will be available for purchase at the shop or online at grandmaggie.com.

-Jones’ book actually began as a 300 word short story that was entered in a writing contest for a little bookstore in Grand Marais called Drury Lane.
+The book actually began as a 300-word short story entered in a writing contest for a little bookstore in Grand Marais called Drury Lane.
 Her lifelong love for writing inspired her to participate and her story ended up winning second place.

 Soon after, she decided to turn it into a children’s book.
-In order to achieve her desired visuals to go along with the story, she reached out to Frink.
+In order to achieve her desired visuals to go along with the story, she reached out to local artist Brian Frink.

 “I've known Brian quite a while,” Jones said.
 “I have many of his paintings on my wall.
 He had never done a children's book before and was willing to learn and try something new.”

-Frink had no experience as a designer either, so the two brought on graphic designer Ellen Schofield and typography designer Brad Coulter.
-They then took Frink’s illustrations and formatted them for the book.
+Frink had no experience as a designer, either, so the two brought on graphic designer Ellen Schofield and typography designer Brad Coulter.
+They took Frink’s illustrations and formatted them for the book.

 “It was a collaboration in that sense, which I love,” he said.
 “The story was there.
 It just took other people to find it.”